rgommezz/react-native-layout-primitives/README.md

 - Mixes inline styles with `StyleSheet` defined styles
 - Uses arbitrary values ("magic numbers")
+- Margins, the devil of layout
 - Disrupts the top-to-bottom flow, due to styles being placed at the bottom of the file
-- Lacks separation of concerns, with `Text` also taking on layout duties through margins
+- Lacks separation of concerns, with `Text` also taking on layout duties
 - Doesn't adhere to design system conventions

-This library aims to implement the right abstractions on top of `View`, by fixing all of the problems outlined above, and establishing a clear set of rules and guidelines that are backed by some of the most renowned figures in the industry.
+This library aims to implement the right abstractions on top of `View`, by fixing all of the problems outlined above, and establishing a clear set of rules and guidelines that are backed by some of the most renowned figures in the industry:

+- **Components should be free of surrounding white space.**
+- **Layout components take ownership of white space.**
+- **Margins are forbidden, with the exception of negative ones.**

 That way you can approach layout with the precision of a designer.

 If you appreciate deep dives, you will also enjoy this piece: [Rethinking Layout Practices](https://www.reactnative.university/blog/rethinking-layout-practices).